top of page

 Tutorial Layout

-• The main constraint was that levels couldn't undergo any major layout changes so I had to get creative with what we had.
+• The main constraint was that levels couldn't undergo any major layout changes so I had to get creative with the existing assets.

-• Some changes included reversing the level direction, using parts from other levels, and changing the tutorial order.
+• Some changes included reversing the level direction, importing systems from other levels, and changing the tutorial order.

 Hippos.PNG